lauracondon/pands-project2021/README.md

 ```

-Here different style attributes are assigned to the plots to be created.
-A custom colour palette is created for the seaborn plots [6].
+Here different style attributes are assigned to the graphs to be created.
+A custom colour palette is created for the seaborn graphs [6].
 The colours chosen are taken from tableau's color blind 10 palette [7].

 Seaborn also comes with numerous inbuilt colour palettes including pastel, dark and their own variation on colorblind which can be assigned using set_palette [8].

-Set style is used here to add a dark background to all plots in order to provide increased contrast with the markers, histograms etc [9].
+Set style is used here to add a dark background to all graphs in order to provide increased contrast with the markers, histograms etc [9].
 Other preconfigured options include white, whitegrid, darkgrid and ticks.

 **Step 3 - Summarise the Dataset**